VincentRisi/jportal/README.md

 A generator that generates DALs (Data Access Layers) for various databases (Oracle, MS SQL Server, Postgres, SQLLite, DB2) in various languages (C#, Java, C++, Python, VB).

 [Crackle](#cracklegenerator)
-A generator that generates ???
+A generator that generates IDL (Interface Definition Language) RPCs (Remote Procedure Calls) using Client/Server for various languages.

 [Pickle](#picklegenerator)
-A generator that generates ???
+A generator that generates Parameter Control Table maintenace code.
+A front end written in C# that maintains any ADO.NET Database.

 This mechanism or paradigm follow the same coding pattern.
 There is a parser generator or compiler compiler written using javacc for the tokenising